caltechlibrary/newt/newt-presentation.md

 # The experiment

+- Building web applications
-- Build a web application using a scaling small approach
+    1. using a scale small approach
-- Build a web application largely from off the shelf parts
+    2. largely from off the shelf parts
-- Build a web application primarily from configuration
+    3. composition through configuration

 # Three abstractions